tianocore/edk2-libc/AppPkg/ReadMe.txt

       Main     This application is functionally identical to Hello, except that it uses the Standard C Library to provide a main() entry point.

-      Python   A port of the Python-2.7.2 interpreter for UEFI.
+      Python   A port of the Python-3.6.8 interpreter for UEFI.
 Building this application is disabled by default.
-               See the PythonReadMe.txt file, in the Python directory, for information on configuring and building Python.
+               See the Py368ReadMe.txt file, in the Python\Python-3.6.8 directory, for information on configuring and building Python.

       Lua      A port of the Lua-5.2.3 interpreter for UEFI.
 This